Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/Pango/README.md

 ### Version 1.571 for 26.03

--   Trivial version update of the EasyConfig for 1.57.0 in 25.09.
+-   Trivial version update of the EasyConfig for 1.57.0 in 25.09.]

+-   cpeAMD version explicitly deleted as we lack a working GLib for cpeAMD.